How much does it cost to apply for an Ashden Award?

 Be able to contribute to Ashden's mission, which is to encourage the growth of sustainable energy systems to tackle climate change and bring social and economic benefits to millions.

-In addition to these general criteria, there are also specific criteria for each award, as described in the Information for applicants document.
+In addition to these general criteria, there are also specific criteria for each award.

 What happens once my application is submitted?

 We carry out an initial review of applications to check eligibility and select a longlist (Late November 2018)